 As a result of setting an ambitious target of ensuring that 80% of New England students are college and career ready by 2030, the Foundation launches four strategic initiatives that set out to advance the 2030 target: Build Public Understanding and Demand; Build Educator Ownership, Leadership and Capacity; Develop Effective Systems Designs; and Advance Quality and Rigor of Student-Centered Practices.

-The Foundation has been on a journey to examine our work, culture, and practices through the lens of racial equity.
+In 2017, the Foundation started on a journey to examine our work, culture, and practices through the lens of racial equity.
 We realized that if we truly wanted to prepare all of New England’s young people to succeed, we needed to focus on where the need and opportunity gaps were.
 This meant thinking more intentionally about how our organization works to dismantle the structural, racial inequities that exist in our public education system.

-As a result of this work, the Foundation adopted a new Mission, Vision and Values statement, and onboarded a Community Advisory Group — comprised of teachers, students, parents, community organizers, and others, in guiding us in the next stage of our grantmaking strategy.
+As a result of this learning journey, in 2019 the Foundation adopted a new Mission, Vision and Values statement, and onboarded a Community Advisory Group — comprised of teachers, students, parents, community organizers, and others, in guiding us in the next stage of our grantmaking strategy.

 In January 2020, the Foundation announced its new grantmaking strategy focused on advancing racial equity in public education.